-The philosopher Nietzsche noted: “In individuals, insanity is rare; but in groups, it is the rule.”
+“In individuals, insanity is rare; but in groups, it is the rule.”
+Nietzsche

 “The Chinese use two brush strokes to write the word ‘crisis.’
 One brush stroke stands for danger; the other for opportunity.
 In a crisis, be aware of the danger — but recognize the opportunity.” ― John F. Kennedy

-Alexander said that it was preferable to have an army of sheep led by a lion to an army of lions led by a sheep.
+It is preferable to have an army of sheep led by a lion to an army of lions led by a sheep.
+Alexander

 Avoiding stupidity is easier than seeking brilliance.